gshubham55/XML-to-JSON/README.md

 3. Multi-level tags

-4. ** Grouping to tags of same name even when they dont occur in sequence (in the same level) and this feature can easily be switched of if required.
+4. ** Grouping to tags of same name even when they dont occur in sequence (in the same level) and this feature can easily be switched of if required. (see below code in raw form, if on github)
   ~ <book><Harry Potter</book>
   ~ <book><Harry Potter</book>
     <fruit>< Mango </fruit>